-It has been assumed in the drafting of this specification that the execution of its provisions is
+It has been assumed in the drafting of this specification that the execution of its provisions is entrusted to appropriately qualified and experienced people, for whose guidance it has been prepared.

 Information contained in this specification is given in good faith.
 Neither Water UK nor the members of its Standards Board can accept any responsibility for actions taken as a result.